radixnameservice/docs/wiki/registration/lifecycle.md

 Acquiring a domain involves a process of searching for a domain and, if available, committing to its [base purchase price](wiki/registration/base-pricing.md).
 The domain then enters a [settlement period](wiki/registration/settlement.md), which is a period of time that's allowed to pass before a user can claim the domain.
 This provides a window of time within which a process of price and demand discovery can be determined - other parties may initiate an auction within this window if they happen to apply for the same domain.

 - If other parties are interested in the domain and the domain is within a settlement period, they will have the opportunity to participate in an [auction](wiki/registration/auctions.md).
-Due to the nature of our auction process, the original applicant always receives an edge within this auction and is compensated if they do not win.
+Due to the nature of our auction process, the original applicant always receives an edge within this auction.
 Please see the [auctions](wiki/registration/auctions.md) section for more information.
 - If no demand arises for the domain within the settlement period, it will settle and the user can claim the domain accordingly.